MantasBaksys/mantasbaksys.github.io/content/publication/kimina-prover-preview/index.md

 publication: '*arXiv preprint arXiv:2504.11354*'
 publication_short: ''

-abstract: We present Kimina-Prover Preview, a state-of-the-art formal reasoning model developed using reinforcement learning techniques for Interactive Theorem Proving in Lean 4.
+abstract: We present Kimina-Prover Preview, a state-of-the-art formal reasoning model developed using reinforcement learning techniques for Interactive Theorem Proving in Lean.
 Our approach demonstrates significant improvements on the miniF2F benchmark, showcasing the potential of RL-driven approaches for automated theorem proving.

 # Summary.
 An optional shortened abstract.
-summary: A preview of our state-of-the-art formal reasoning model using reinforcement learning for theorem proving in Lean 4.
+summary: A preview of our state-of-the-art formal reasoning model using reinforcement learning for theorem proving in Lean.

 tags: []